G-Research/siembol/docs/services/how-tos/how_to_set_up_service_in_config_editor_rest.md

-# How to Set-Up a Service in Config Editor Rest
+# How to set-up a service in config editor rest
 The service is added into siembol UI by editing application properties of config editor rest.
 Before you start editing the properties you need to prepare git repositories for storing service configurations.
 ## Service name and type